Dev-ManishTomar/decky-wake-tv/README.md

 1. System wakes up (power button, gamepad disconnect, or WOL packet)
 2. Plugin detects the D-Bus `PrepareForSleep(false)` signal
-3. External USB gamepads are rebound (unbind + bind) to fix the xpad driver resume bug
+3. If `inputplumber-suspend.service` is not enabled, external USB gamepads are rebound (unbind + bind) to fix the xpad driver resume bug.
+Otherwise InputPlumber handles device restoration.
 4. USB hub wakeup flags are re-enabled (some drivers reset them on suspend)
 5. Plugin waits for the network to come up (polls every 1s)
 6. WOL magic packet is sent to the TV